Alessandro Cuzzocrea

 Tetris, the movie, premiered on Apple TV+ in mid-March, and I had to check it out immediately.

-The film delves into the story of Henk Rogers, a Dutch game developer, and his partnership with Nintendo to acquire the rights for Tetris.
+The film is a retelling of the story of Henk Rogers, a Dutch game developer, and his partnership with Nintendo to acquire the rights for Tetris.
 Originally created by Alexey Pajitnov in the Soviet Union in 1984, the game has quite a backstory.
 I remember reading about it ages ago in David Sheff’s book Game Over, and seeing that story adapted on screen was quite exciting.

 The film stays true to the core events but takes its fair share of creative liberties.
 It captures the 80s vibe well and adds a dose of adventure to the business of licensing rights.
 However, the latter part of the movie introduces some typical Hollywood action, which felt a bit over the top.